Skip to content

 • the branch was checked against fresh upstream first

-• review, tests, docs, and lint happened before any upstream push
+• review, tests, user-facing test evidence when available, docs, and lint happened before any upstream push

 • the human stayed in control when a step needed judgment